Massacre of Samothrace (1821)

 The Massacre of Samothrace (Ολοκαύτωμα της Σαμοθράκης) was the mass murder and enslavement of the Greek population of the island of Samothrace.
 Following the outbreak of the Greek War of Independence, the Samothracians rose in revolt against the local Ottoman authorities.
-On 1 September 1821, an Ottoman punitive expedition under Castellan of Dardanelles Mehmet Paşa arrived at the island.
-After suppressing the uprising of the Samothracian rebels, the Ottoman troops killed or enslaved Greeks from the Island.
-The remaining Greeks after accepting the amnesty terms of the Ottoman Empire were granted pardon in April 1822, 7 months after the revolt.
+On 1 September 1821, an Ottoman punitive expedition under the Castellan of Dardanelles Mehmet Pasha arrived at the island.
+After suppressing the uprising, the Ottoman troops killed or enslaved most of island's population.

+Five Samothracians who refused to convert to Islam in the aftermath of the massacre were recognized as neomartyrs by the Greek Orthodox Church.
+Samothrace was awarded the golden medal of the Academy of Athens for its contribution to the Greek War of Independence.

 Background

 Towards the end of the 18th century Samothrace began to flourish economically.
-Its limited resources, remote location and the absence of a safe harbor that could be used year round led the Ottomans to largely leave the local Greek population to their own devices.
+Its limited resources, remote location and the absence of a safe harbor that could be used year-round led the Ottomans to largely leave the local Greek population to their own devices.
 The subsequent increase in agricultural production, led to a growth of the island's population and raised the overall quality of life.
-At the time of the outbreak of the Greek War of Independence, Samothrace, according to Sofi Papageorgiou the population of the Island numbered from approximately 4,000 to over 10,000 inhabitants.
+According to Sofi Papageorgiou, at the time of the outbreak of the Greek War of Independence, the population of the Island numbered from approximately 4,000 to over 10,000 inhabitants.

-A number of Samothracian prokritoi had joined the Filiki Eteria prior to the outbreak of the rebellion had made preparations for the island to join the upcoming revolt.
+A number of Samothracian prokritoi had joined the Filiki Eteria prior to the outbreak of the rebellion and made preparations for the island to join the upcoming revolt.
 In April 1821, news of the rising in Peloponnese reached Samothrace.
 The prokritoi then convinced the Samothracians to declare independence and refuse to pay taxes to the Ottomans.
 At the same time, a Samiot who lived on the island began training local youths in marksmanship.
 The rebels overthrew the Ottoman authorities and arrested all the Ottomans residing on the island.
-However, the island’s isolation from the Greek mainland and the absence of a local ammunition production capability had created unfavorable conditions for a potential insurgency.
+However, the island's isolation from the Greek mainland and the absence of a local ammunition production capability had created unfavorable conditions for a potential insurgency.
 On the other hand, its proximity to the Ottoman naval facilities in the Hellespont meant that the Ottomans were capable of rapidly deploying large bodies of troops to the island.
 The Ottoman government did not immediately respond to the revolt on Samothrace as it was more concerned with the larger scale risings in mainland Greece, nevertheless it was later decided that the Samothracians merited exemplary punishment.